bitemyapp/learnhaskell/README.md

 People vastly overestimate the difficulty of using Lens.
 Anybody comfortable with Functor/Foldable/Traversable (or even just the first one) can leverage lenses and prisms to make their life happier.

-If you've ever done something like: `(fmap . fmap)` you've were "lensing" in your head.
+If you've ever done something like: `(fmap . fmap)` you were "lensing" in your head.

 I recommend these two tutorials/introductions: